-- Medicaid only covers nursing-home care once a person has depleted his or her own assets to poverty levels.
+- Medicaid only covers nursing-home care once people have depleted their assets to poverty levels.

-- The nationwide average cost for a private room in an assisted living facility is $4,000 per month.*
+- The national average cost for a private room in an assisted living facility is $4,000 per month.*

-- The nationwide average cost for a private room in a nursing home is more than $100,375 per year.*
+- The national average cost for a private room in a nursing home is more than $100,375 per year.*

-- Care at home can range from $48,000 to more than $100,000 per year, depending on the geographic location and the level of care needed.
+- Care at home can range from $48,000 to more than $100,000 per year, depending on the geographic location and needed level of care.